Odoo vs ERPNext: Practical Comparison

 The winner depends on priorities.

-ERPNext is a reasonable, practical solution in case cost is the key limitation and one possesses the necessary technical capability internally.
-It includes basic requirements such as invoicing, simple CRM, project tracking, and does not pressurize with licensing.
+ERPNext is a reasonable, practical choice when cost is the main constraint and the team has enough technical capability internally.
+It covers invoicing, simple CRM, project tracking, and core operations without per-user licensing pressure.

 Scalability & Performance